This post may contain affiliate links. Read the full disclosure

 It was such a fun experience and we each had so many opportunities to get up close to the monkeys and enjoy their playful personalities.
 Although we also got a bit grubby with bits of fruit in our hair and on our clothes.
 All in good fun!

-The photos are $10US each and we did purchase 2, however you have lots of opportunities to take your own photos too.
+The photos are $10US each and we did purchase 2, however, you have lots of opportunities to take your own photos too.

-Access to Monkeyland is only via the guided tours, which includes a coffee and cocoa bean demonstration and with the option of also adding on a ziplining experience with your tour too.
-You can find details, pricing and can book directly online via their website.
+Access to Monkeyland is only via the guided tours, which include a coffee and cocoa bean demonstration and with the option of also adding on a ziplining experience with your land adventures in the Punta Cana tour too.

-The tour is suitable for children, and we were able to take our 20 month old and 4 year old, both of whom had a great time, however there are some restrictions on who can participate in the tour.
+The tour is suitable for children, and we were able to take our 20-month-old and 4-year-old, both of whom had a great time, however, there are some restrictions on who can participate in the tour.

-Some of these include if you are suffering from cold and flu symptoms, pregnant women, anyone with mobility issues, due to the number of stairs.
+Some of these include if you are suffering from cold and flu symptoms, pregnant women, or anyone with mobility issues, due to the number of stairs.
 For a full list of restrictions and recommendations, please refer to the website.

 You can take your camera/phone with you and take your own photos during the monkey encounter, plus your guide will also take photos for you with the option to purchase them after your tour.
 They are printed on the spot and put in a display folder as a great souvenir of the day.

 If you have nut allergies or similar, you may not want to risk it as you do end up with bits of monkey food all over the place as they jump from bowl to bowl to find the best bits!

 We definitely recommend this tour and would do it again if we are in Punta Cana in future!
 So much fun!
 Make sure you check out some of our other animal encounters too while you’re here.

-*We received complimentary entry for our 2 children in exchange for a review of our tour.
+*We received a complimentary entry for our 2 children in exchange for a review of our tour.
 All opinions and photographs are our own.